-The Ubud art market also sells traditional items for locals, including (but not limited to) ingredients for making canang sari, those little offerings to the spirits you’ll find anywhere you go in Bali.
-If you want to make a canang sari of your own in Bali, places like the New Treasure Island offer you the chance to create these Balinese articles of faith by yourself.Continue to 4 of 8 below.
+The Ubud art market also sells more everyday religious items for locals, including (but not limited to) ingredients for making canang sari, those little offerings to the spirits you’ll find anywhere you go in Bali.
+For some context on canang sari, read our articles on Balinese culture and etiquette tips for visitors to Bali.

 Homemade Fragrances at the Ubud Art Market

-Skilled craftsmen from the nearby town of Mas sell their wares in the Ubud Art Market – tourists on a budget can buy these smaller carved items for about half or a third of the price you might pay when shopping in South Bali.
+Skilled craftsmen from the nearby town of Mas sell their wares in the Ubud Art Market – tourists on a budget can buy their carved products for about half or a third of the price you might pay when shopping in South Bali.